 Ong Chor Wei, Non-Independent Non-Executive Director and Deputy Chairman, was appointed to the Board on 21 December 2007.
 Mr Ong was last re-elected to the Board on 28 April 2023.
+He is member of the Audit, Remuneration, Nominating, Risk Management and Sustainability Steering Committees

 Mr Ong is currently an executive director and Chief Executive Officer of Net Pacific Financial Holdings Limited (a company listed on the SGX-ST).
 Mr. Ong is also an executive director of GBA Holdings Limited (Stock Code: 261).
 Mr. Ong is also an independent non-executive director of Denox Environmental & Technology Holdings Limited (Stock Code: 1452), a company which is listed on the SEHK.
 Previously, Mr Ong was an independent non-executive director of Smart Globe Holdings Limited (Stock Code: 1481, previously 8485) from 2017 to 2023, Nameson Holdings Limited (Stock Code: 1982) from 2016 to 2022, O-Net Technologies (Group) Limited (Stock Code 877) from 2010 to 2020 and Man Wah Holdings Limited (Stock Code: 1999) from 2010 to 2022, all of which are listed on the SEHK.
-Mr Ong was also a non-executive director of Prosperous Printing Company Limited (Stock Code: 8385) (2016 to 2020) and Hong Wei (Asia) Holdings Company Limited (Stock Code: 1621) (2017 to 2019), a company listed on the SEHK.
-Mr Ong was also a nexecutive director of the SEHK.
-Mr Ong was also an executive director of the SEHK.
-Mr Ong was also an executive director of the SEHK.
-Mr Ong was also an on-executive director of Prosperous Printing Company Limited (Stock Code: 8385) (2016 to 2020) and Hong Wei (Asia) Holdings Limited (Stock Code: 1621) (2017 to 2019), a company listed on the SEHK.
-Mr Ong was also an executive director on a part-time basis of Zibao Metals Recycling Holdings PIC (a company trading on AIM, a market operated by the London Stock Exchange PIC) from 2014 to 2019.
+Mr Ong was also a non-executive director of Prosperous Printing Company Limited (Stock Code: 8385) (2016 to 2020) and Hong Wei (Asia) Holdings Company Limited (Stock Code: 8191) (2013 to 2016), both companies are listed on the Growth Enterprise Market of the SEHK, and Vico International Holdings Limited (Stock Code: 1621) (2017 to 2019), a company listed on the SEHK.
+Mr Ong was also an executive director on a part-time basis of Zibao Metals Recycling Holdings Plc (a company trading on AlM, a market operated by the London Stock Exchange Plc) from 2014 to 2019.